yellowmessenger/documentation/docs/platform_concepts/appConfiguration/overview.md

    ![](https://i.imgur.com/wYYsSxX.png)

-4. Customize the bot's behavior to respond appropriately to integration events, such as sending notifications or executing automated tasks.
+4. Customize the AI Agent's behavior to respond appropriately to integration events, such as sending notifications or executing automated tasks.
-5. Publish your bot for your changes to reflect in the *Live* or *Production* environment.
+5. Publish your AI Agent for your changes to reflect in the *Live* or *Production* environment.

-1. **Define Bot Actions:** Once integration events are enabled, configure your bot to perform specific actions in response to these events.
+1. **Define AI Agent Actions:** Once integration events are enabled, configure your bot to perform specific actions in response to these events.
-2. **Customize Bot Behavior:** Customize the bot's behavior to respond appropriately to integration events, such as sending notifications or executing automated tasks.
+2. **Customize AI Agent Behavior:** Customize the bot's behavior to respond appropriately to integration events, such as sending notifications or executing automated tasks.

 By following these steps, you can seamlessly integrate your application with our platform and leverage the full capabilities of our bot system.
 If you encounter any issues or need further assistance, please refer to our documentation or contact our support team for help.